Isaac-Munyaka/Analysis-using-Text-to-SQL-tool-Vanna-AI-/README.md

 # Analysis using Text to SQL tool (Vanna AI)

-Vanna is a Text to SQL tool for querrying Databases, where a text prompt  produces four outputs:
+Vanna AI is a Text to SQL tool for querrying Databases, where a text prompt  produces four outputs:

 The SQL query,